+All Personal identifying information of COVID-19 cases or symptoms will be kept confidential.
 All COVID-19 testing or related medical services provided by CMP will be provided in a manner that ensures the confidentiality of employees, with the exception of unredacted information on COVID-19 cases that will be provided immediately upon request to the local health department, CDPH, Cal/OSHA, the National Institute for Occupational Safety and Health (NIOSH), or as otherwise required by law.